 A few years back I was speaking at the Pennsylvania Assocation for Sustainable Agriculture’s annual conference.
 I took the opportunity on my off hours to attend a presentation about raising meat birds because it’s something I’ve always wanted to do.
-I started out completely optimistic, but as I jotted down his numbers for feed costs, paying someone to process them, and then how much the finished birds sold for, I got depressed.
+I started out completely optimistic, but as I jotted down the speaker’s numbers for feed costs, paying someone to process them, and then how much the finished birds sold for, I got depressed.
 It was clear that this was not a profitable venture at the scale I could do it.

 But somewhere along the way, I forgot that lesson, or I thought, “I can cut costs, and process the birds myself, and they will be so tasty!
 And I have 3 acres that should be producing SOMETHING!”
-So Leah and I said, “Sure, we can do that!
+So my friend Leah and I said, “Sure, we can do that!
 It will be fun!”